 This is the first method which allows Liposuction to be performed without the need for general anaesthesia.
 Liposuction can be performed in an office setting using Intravenous sedation.
 Although generally effective and safe, there were still toxicity concerns with the high levels of medications needing to be injected.
 This gave rise to variations containing lower volumes of these medications to make this method a lot safer today.

-It was in the 1990’s that ultrasound-assisted liposuction was introduced, to mixed reception.
+It was in the 1990’s that ultrasound-assisted liposuction was introduced.
 Although effective, there were certain concerns about the safety and risk of complications involved.

-The past two decades have seen numerous variations emerge such as laser tipped probes, Power-assisted Liposuction, water-assisted liposuction as well as Vaser Liposuction and Ultrasound Liposuction.
+The past two decades have seen numerous variations emerge such as laser tipped probes, power-assisted Liposuction, water-assisted liposuction as well as Vaser Liposuction and Ultrasound Liposuction.
 Now there are many different types of liposuction which cater to a wider range of patient needs and medical conditions to ensure the most effective and safest measures.
+At Toronto Cosmetic Clinic we house SmartLipo™, which is one of the least invasive forms of laser assisted liposuction.

 Not everybody is the best candidate for liposuction.
-There are factors to take into consideration as they will affect the possible results of the procedure as well as safety.
+There are factors to take into consideration, such as your body type, as they will affect the possible results of the procedure as well as safety.

 The best candidate: